Dark mode switch icon Light mode switch icon

 Machine Learning as data filtering

-With the internet, a commercial usecase for machine learning came up: pick out what’s relevant from the mountain of internet content.
-The Netflix prize (2006) for the best movie recommendation algorithm begins at this point.
+With the internet, the main commercial usecase for machine learning came up: filter out what’s relevant from the mountain of internet content.
+The 2006 Netflix prize competition for the best movie recommendation algorithm is an example.

-The first massive success for [internet + machine learning] is obvious, though.
-PageRank, the initial algorithm behind Google search, is the classic success story of machine learning applied to the internet.
+However, the first massive success for [internet + machine learning] is obvious.
+It’s PageRank, the initial algorithm behind Google search[^prank]

-I want to note something: Google started out using commodity hardware.
-Breakthrough efforts are most often made by industry outsiders experimenting with commodity hardware that has somehow become good enough for innovative new uses.
+Note something: Google built its search engine using commodity hardware in DIY’ed racks in a garage.
+Breakthroughs are most often made by industry outsiders experimenting with stuff that has somehow become cheap enough and good enough for something completely innovative.

 (2005) Death of Dennard Scaling